/* Rambling Owl addition to remove page titles from blogs */

 Falling apart at the seam ...

-Back on route at a tiny hamlet called Buckley Green I encountered two women walkers, the first fellow hikers I has seen all day and they cheerfully informed me that there was a good climb just ahead.
+Back on route at Buckley Green, I encountered two women walkers, the first fellow hikers I has seen all day and they cheerfully informed me that there was a good climb just ahead.
 Sure enough I approached a meadow which sloped upwards for around 100 meters at its further side.
 There were curious blemishes stretching across this slope, resembling large molehills but arranged in neat rows.
 Intrigued by these grassy lumps I clambered over the stile into the meadow and heard a sharp rrriip followed by a sudden and cooling gust of a breeze in a region that shouldn’t be receiving it.
 My trousers had ripped apart just below the zipper.
 I couldn’t believe it, first my walking pole and now my favourite pair of walking strides;

 Wheatfields at Irelands Farm